Kalna, India: Attractions

 In 688, Siddheswari Kali Mandir was established by Rishi-Amburish.
 The first time the Goddess was worshipped through the ritual of earthen-pot (ghatt).
 The ghatt sticks to a stone winnowing tray.
 This auspicious image is made of a single Neem log.
 This image represents Bamakali Idol.
 The responsibility of this Goddess was shouldered on the part of -1.
 Sri Taraprassana Adhikari, 2.
 Kaliprassana Adhikari and now, the 7th generation personality Sri Sonatan Adhikari and Gopal Adhikari are the priests of this Temple.
 Long ago scarifies of humans to the altar of the Temple were in vogue.
 But at present he-goat, sugarcane, gourd, etc. instead of a human.
 The Goddess is worshipped during the new moon in the month of Kartik.

 Ananta Basudev Mandir is situated at Shyamrai Para.
 The temple is about 250 years old.
 His Honour, Maharaj Bahktipromode Puri Goswami had renovated this Temple about 60 years back.
 Now, Maharaj's nephews, nieces, and their husbands have got the responsibility of looking after it.
 About 250 years back, his Highness Maharaj of Burdwan founded this Temple.

 Buddha Mandir is situated at Bara-Mitra-Para it is the oldest Buddhist temple in ‘Purba Burdwan District’ about 37 years old, a small Theravada Buddhist community (Barua) looking after it. in the temple shrine, a six feet tall gold-plated metallic Buddha statue from Thailand and an old marble Buddha statue originating from Burma are the two main attractions.

 There is also the famous Tamarind tree, more than 500 years old, below which Sri Chaitanya came and met Nityananda.

 In the past, Pathuria Mahal Ghat was used for Ferry-ghat.
 Now it has got its identity as an auspicious bathing-ghat in the name of Late Naresh Chandra Kumar, an extraordinary personality and donor of the Bathing-Ghat.
 It is located at Pathuriyamahal, Kalna.

 Recently, Kalna Porjoton Utsab is being organized on every winter (2nd Week of January).
 Since 2014, the entire Rajbari Temple Complex has been illuminated.
 Ras Manch is the main attraction there in the evening.

 Education

 Kalna College, one of the oldest colleges under the University of Burdwan, was founded in 1943.
 It is accredited B++ by the NAAC.
 Kalna Polytechnic was established in 2000.
 Besides, there are several Higher secondary and secondary schools.
-Some reputed schools in Kalna:
+Some reputed schools & educational institutions in Kalna are: